LUMII-Syslab/viziquer-tools-kg/services/create_schema_kg/readme.md

 - Python 3.8 or higher
 - [Optional dependencies, e.g., `pip`]
 - Postgres DBMS.
-Steps to install Postgres DBMS are described [here](https://www.postgresql.org/).
+Steps to install stand-alone Postgres DBMS are described [here](https://www.postgresql.org/).
+If you want to experiment with schemas and databases provided in this repo you can start the provided containers and connect to a postgres running inside these containers.

 ### Installation Steps